 Snacking:

-Mindless snacking was one of my biggest challenges.
+Mindless snacking caused by boredom was one of my biggest challenges.

 I would reach for chips or cookies while watching TV without even thinking.